-Despite the fact that there is disapproval of superstitious practices from the government, most Vietnamese still have strong deep-rooted beliefs in superstitions that were set by our ancestors long ago.
-These Vietnamese superstitions not only reflect in our traditions, culture, day to day life but to the extent that they can also dictate from which date is the best to open a business, go on a vacation or wedding ceremony, etc. Just as an old Vietnamese proverb goes “Co kieng co lanh”, which can be roughly translated to “There is no worship without sacredness, there are no taboos without luck”.
-Here are what you should know about Vietnamese superstitions so that you can cultivate your own luck too.
+Even though there is some disapproval of superstitious practices, most Vietnamese still hold deep-rooted beliefs set by our ancestors long ago.
+These Vietnamese superstitions can also dictate the people’s day to day.
+Just as an old Vietnamese proverb goes, “Co kieng co lanh,” roughly translated to “There is no worship without sacredness, there are no taboos without luck.”
+Here is what you should know about Vietnamese superstitions so that you can cultivate your own luck, too.

-Vietnamese usually offer foods and burn ghost money and votive items like houses, clothes, and cars for the death so that they can eat, spend, use and continue their afterlife in another world.
-You can often see this ritual during the Tet holiday, one’s funeral, the death memorial occasions, and Vietnamese Ghosts Month or so-called Thang Co Hon.
+Vietnamese usually offer food and burn ghost money and votive items like houses, clothes, and cars for death so that they can eat, spend, use, and continue their afterlife in another world.
+You can often see this ritual during the Tet holiday, one’s funeral, the death memorial occasions, and Vietnamese Ghosts Month.

-There are many kinds of fortune-telling in Vietnam, and the Vietnamese really love fortune-telling.
-The word for it in Vietnamese is “coi boi", and the most popular time for this is at Tet Holiday (coi boi dau nam).
-People, especially the female, will go to fortune-tellers (thay boi) and see their luck in the relationship with family members, love life, and work or business progress in the next year.
-Even though it can be a fun thing to do once in a while, there are many Vietnamese who actually believe in it and got their money swindled, so it gives a bad impression when people talk about fortune-telling.
+Vietnam has many kinds of fortune-telling and the Vietnamese love fortune-telling.
+The word for it in Vietnamese is “coi boi”.
+The most popular time for this is the Tet Holiday.
+People will go to fortune-tellers (thay boi) and see their fate in the family, love life, and work or business progress.
+Even though it can be a fun thing to do once in a while, many Vietnamese wholeheartedly believe in it.

-The traditional fortune-telling includes Tu vi (a combination of reading your star sign, lunar calendar birthday, gender, and some previous events in the past to tell your future), palm reading, and zodiac signs reading.
-The Vietnamese, especially the young ones, also other kinds of fortune-telling from foreign countries like the horoscope and tarot.
-While there are some fortune-telling methods seeming to use logical reasoning in the reading, but most of them are based on no actual scientific proof or solid pieces of evidence.
+Traditional fortune-telling includes Tu vi (a combination of reading your star sign, lunar calendar birthday, gender, and some previous events in the past to tell your future), palm reading, and zodiac sign reading.
+While some fortune-telling methods seem to use logical reasoning, most are based on no scientific proof or solid evidence.

-According to Vietnamese superstitions, whenever you seem to have too much misfortune in your life, you’re being shadowed by a spirit.
-In order to get rid of it, it is advised that you should draw a line of salt in front of your door, this will act as a talisman or protective charm that will keep the spirits from entering your home.
+According to Vietnamese superstitions, bad luck results from an evil spirit looming over you.
+It is advised that you draw a line of salt in front of your door as a talisman or protective charm that will keep the spirits from entering your home.

 Most Vietnamese have multiple altars in both their home and workplace to worship their ancestors as well as different deities like Buddha, Bodhisattva, Than Tai (Caishen) – God of Wealth, and Phuc Loc Tho – the three Gods of Prosperity, Wealth, and Longevity.
 Read more about Religions in Vietnam here.

-Depends on what you’re praying for, be it health, wealth, or general fortune for yourself and your family, you will pray to different deities.
-However, make sure that the number of incense you use is always odd (1, 3, 5, 7, 9) when making offerings to ancestors or Buddhist deities.
+Depending on what you’re praying for, be it health, wealth, or general fortune for yourself and your family, you will pray to different deities.
+However, make sure that the number of incense you use is always odd (1, 3, 5, 7, 9) when offering to ancestors or Buddhist deities.
 Learn more about how incense is made.

-Balut – fertilized duck egg embryo – also known as Hot vit lon, is a popular food Vietnamese use to get rid of bad fortune.
-The reason for this tradition can be explained by the name of the dish itself.
+Balut – fertilized duck egg embryo – also known as Hot Vit Lon, is a popular food Vietnamese use to eliminate bad fortune.
+The name of the dish itself can explain the reason for this tradition.
 The word “lon” in Vietnamese means “to reverse”, so you should only eat a balut to reverse your bad luck and not when you are lucky.
-Remember to only eat an odd number of eggs (1, 3, 5) and crush the eggshells when you’ve finished.
+Remember only to eat an odd number of eggs (1, 3, 5) and crush the eggshells when you’ve finished.

 Check here for more exotic Vietnamese dishes.